 Course Texts: Required:

-- Bible, must be an appropriate translation for academic work, such as the RSV, NRSV, NAB, NABre, NIV, NKJV. (recommended translation The Ignatius Bible (Revised Standard Version Catholic Edition).
+- Bible, must be an appropriate translation for academic work, such as the RSV, NRSV, NAB, NABre, NIV, ESV, NKJV. (recommended translation The Ignatius Bible (Revised Standard Version Catholic Edition).
 Second Edition.
 San Francisco: Ignatius Press, 2007.
-ISBN: 9780898708349 Paperback or Kindle .
+ISBN: 9780898708349 Paperback or Kindle.
 If you have questions, see me.

 - Von Speyr, Adrienne.
 Mary In the Redemption.
 Translated by Helena M. Tomko.
 (San Francisco: Ignatius Press, 2003).
 ISBN: 0898709555 Paperback or Kindle.

 The course will be structured into three learning units.
 The first will be on the history of Mary, the Mother of Jesus in theology, culture, and spirituality.
 The second will be on the mystical theology of Mary.
-The third will be a detailed study of a saint archetype that is deeply fluential in Christian theology of sanctity.
+The third will be a detailed study of holiness and saints, but a focused study on a modern saint.
 Each unit will have assignments and assessments designed to give you an overall understanding and initial mastery of the thought and development of the Catholic Christian faith of the theology of Mary and the saints.

 In this course, you can earn a total of 100 points.
 Progress reports will be emailed to you at the beginning of every month.
 You earn these points by successfully completing the following: